 No rubato unless in the form of hesitation.

 If after all this the song is still interesting, try it slower and softer.

-Not fair, I know.
+OK, not fair, I know.
 Sincere apologies to all devoted teachers of this repertory who don’t try to embalm it.
-But if you surf through YouTube and Spotify in search of Camille Saint-Saëns’ Rêverie, you could very easily come to that conclusion, and reinforce it in multiple examples.
-Unless by remote chance you happen upon the version by a forgotten French-Belgian mezzo-soprano named Meyriane Héglon (1867-1942), who had only one recording session (in 1903) and whose four known discs had almost no circulation.
+But if you surf through YouTube and Spotify in search of Camille Saint-Saëns’ Rêverie, you could very easily come to the conclusions above, and reinforce them in multiple examples.
+Unless by chance you happen upon the version of a forgotten French-Belgian mezzo-soprano named Meyriane Héglon (1867-1942), who had only one recording session (in 1903) and whose four known discs had almost no circulation.